timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 035-PROGRAMS FOR OLDER AMERICANS/SUBCHAPTER I-DECLARATION OF OBJECTIVES AND DEFINITIONS/SUBCHAPTER I-DECLARATION OF OBJECTIVES AND DEFINITIONS.md

   * (1) An adequate income in retirement in accordance with the American standard of living.

-  * (2) The best possible physical and mental health which science can make available and without regard to economic status.
+  * (2) The best possible physical and mental health (including access to person-centered, trauma-informed services as appropriate) which science can make available and without regard to economic status.

   * (3) Obtaining and maintaining suitable housing, independently selected, designed and located with reference to special needs and available at costs which older citizens can afford.